KhronosGroup/Vulkan-Hpp/docs/Usage.md

 ## Miscellaneous features and notes

 ### Extension Inspection

+> [!WARNING]
+> This feature considerably increases compilation times.
+> Use only when really necessary.

 [`vulkan_extension_inspection.hpp`](../vulkan/vulkan_extension_inspection.hpp) defines functions to inspect Vulkan extensions on the machine.
 With C++20 and above, some of these functions are marked `constexpr`.